taliaora/VenusGT_EurIPS/README.md

+#Project status: This framework is actively under development and is planned for submission to a peer-reviewed journal.
+Because of this, we are currently limited in what can be shared publicly and are not yet posting full results beyond the work supplied to the EurIPS workshop.

 # VenusGT: Trajectory-Aware Graph Transformer for Rare-Cell Discovery

 This repository hosts the poster and project description for **VenusGT**, a trajectory-aware graph learning framework for identifying rare and transitional cell populations in single-cell multi-omics data.